petershin/liferay-learn/docs/dxp/latest/en/liferay-development/integrating-external-applications/creating-a-basic-custom-element.md

 This specifies that everything in the `assets/` folder should be included as a static resource in the built client extension `.zip` file.
 The JavaScript and CSS files in a client extension are used as static resources in Liferay.

-The `assets/index.js` file contains this code that defines a custom HTML element named 'vanilla-counter' that represents a simple counter component.
-It creates buttons to increment and decrement the counter, displays the current counter value, and shows the portlet internal route based on the URL.
-Additionally, event listeners are attached for button clicks, and methods are provided to handle counter updates and route information.
+The `assets/index.js` file defines a custom HTML element named `vanilla-counter` that represents a simple counter component.
+It creates buttons to increment and decrement the counter, displays the current counter value, and shows the internal route based on the URL.
+Additionally, it attaches event listeners for button clicks and provides methods to handle counter updates and route information.

 ```javascript
 (function () {